 Typical Pricing and Timeline

 Light installation pricing breaks into two categories: the fixture cost (your responsibility) and the labor cost (ours).
 A basic fixture replacement usually runs $150 to $300 in labor, depending on the fixture type and whether your existing wiring can handle it.
-If we're running new wire from the breaker panel, add $200 to $400.
+Of course, if we're running new wire from the breaker panel, add $200 to $400.
 A full recessed lighting package — say, four to six fixtures in a kitchen or living room — typically runs $600 to $1,200 in labor.

 These estimates assume standard access and standard construction.
 Attic space that's blocked by insulation, HVAC ducts, or roof trusses takes longer.
 Plaster walls cost more to cut and patch than drywall.
 Concrete ceilings in some commercial builds require rerouting or surface-mounted conduit, which changes the scope.

 Timeline depends on the job size.
 A single fixture swap takes two to three hours.
 A four-fixture recessed lighting install takes four to six hours, often split across two visits if we're running wire through the attic.
-We schedule around your availability and the trade-offs that matter — we're not going to blast through a job at 6 a.m. on a Saturday if your family is still asleep.
+Furthermore, we schedule around your availability and the trade-offs that matter — we're not going to blast through a job at 6 a.m. on a Saturday if your family is still asleep.

 Tools and Materials We Use